-The TAKUME camera from SILIOS Technologies is a snapshot wavefront camera for the analysis of optical systems in the short-wave infrared range (SWIR).
-It enables the direct recording of Wavefront images and intensity data in a single measurement process and is therefore suitable for precise optical characterization and metrology.
+The TAKUME camera from SILIOS Technologies is a snapshot wavefront camera for the analysis of optical systems in the short-wave infrared (SWIR) range.
+It enables the direct capture of wavefront images and intensity data in a single measurement process, making it suitable for precise optical characterization and metrology.

-The camera is based on the COLOR-SHADES® technology, in which micro-optical structures are hybridized directly onto an image sensor.
-This method allows a compact design and fast wavefront analysis without additional optical components.
+The camera is based on COLOR-SHADES® technology, where micro-optical structures are hybridized directly onto an image sensor.
+This process allows for compact construction and rapid wavefront analysis without additional optical components.

-With a native sensor resolution of 1296 × 1032 pixels (1.3 MP) and a wavefront resolution of 432 × 344 pixels the TAKUME camera delivers high-resolution wavefront data for demanding applications in research and industry.
+With a native sensor resolution of 1296 x 1032 pixels (1.3 MP) and a wavefront resolution of 432 x 344 pixels, the TAKUME camera delivers high-resolution wavefront data for demanding research and industrial applications.

-The spectral operating range of the camera is in the SWIR range from 900 to 1700 nm, This makes it particularly suitable for applications where classic visible cameras cannot be used.
+The camera's spectral operating range is in the SWIR range of 900 to 1700 nm, making it particularly suitable for applications where classic visible cameras cannot be used.

 Comparison of the Silios wavefront cameras: